legovaer/docs/cookbooks/configuring_behat_for_testing_selenium.rst

-Configuring Behat for testing Selenium
+Configuring Behat for Testing Selenium
 ======================================